 As recreational and especially commercial drone usage continues to grow, protecting yourself and your equipment has never been more important.
 Whereas UAV insurance is fairly new to the market, it is extremely smart to consider and stay ahead of the curve.

 If you fly strictly recreationally, you can get away with flying uninsured.
-There is no real risk involved and no detriment to your wellbeing as long as your UAV is piloted safely.
+There is no real risk involved and no detriment to your well being as long as your UAV is piloted safely.
 However, if you are flying in a hazardous or high air traffic area, it wouldn’t hurt to implement a short-term insurance policy.

-Firstly, in a matter of years, insuring your commercial UAV after receiving your Part 107 Certification will most likely be mandatory.
+First, in a matter of years, insuring your commercial UAV after receiving your Part 107 Certification will most likely be mandatory.
 For the time being, insurance is incredibly affordable and the options are diverse.
 Drone insurance will also protect you from third-party damages and serve as a safety net for your personal property.
 It would not be great if your DJI Mavic 2 Pro took a hit a week after purchase and you had to eat $1500, especially if it’s how you earn an income.

 Now that you know insuring your UAV is a wise investment, let’s go over your options.